Attention Deficit Hyperactivity Disorder Online Information

 Suggested Diagnostic Criteria For Attention Deficit Disorder In Adults

-NOTE: Consider a criterion met only if the behaviour is considerably more frequent than that of most people of the same mental age.
+Note: These criteria are based on extensive clinical experience but have not yet been statistically validated by field trials.
+Consider a criterion met only if the behavior is considerably more frequent than that of most people of the same mental age.

 A. A chronic disturbance in which at least twelve of the following are present: